kbase/narrative/docs/testing.md

 });
 ```

-When running these locally, these expect that there's a valid authentication token in
+When running these locally, these expect that there's a valid authentication token in the `KBASE_TEST_TOKEN` environment variable.

 ### Manual Testing and Debugging